Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Institute of Science.md

-	German:Institut der Wissenschaft
+	German: Institut der Wissenschaft

 The responsibilities of the institute lie in the gain, extension, and teaching of knowledge.
-It is there, to advance the sciences, to make new discoveries and to keep the population educated.
+It is there, to advance the sciences, to make new discoveries, and to keep the population educated.
 # Department of Research
 This is the department responsible for the gain and extension of knowledge in all sciences.
 ## Sections
-The department organizes itself in so-called "Sections".
-A specific **Section** is concerned with a respective field of science, and usually corresponds to a single location as well, e.g. a building or town.
+The department organizes itself in so-called **Sections**.
+A specific **Section** is concerned with a respective field of science and usually corresponds to a single location as well, e.g. a building or a whole town.
 ### Section I
 	Fields: History, Mathematics, Planetology
 Section I was established not long after [[The founding of Bardeena|Bardeena was founded]].
 Not much had to be done, however, since that was the spot where the settlers had built their first camp anyway.
-In the end it just came down to a name change from Anbar(teyan: Place of Appearance) to Section I, after the institute made plans on how to proceed with their researching.
+In the end it just came down to a name change from **Anbar**(teyan: Place of Appearance) to Section I, after the institute made plans on how to proceed with their researching.
 This section was the main research center for most of the sciences, since it was established inside the old ruins of an [[Evelitische Geschichte#Die Dome|Evelitian Dome]], the ruins of **Cardis**, their capital, in fact.
 Over time some subjects were extracted into the other sections when more fitting places were discovered.

 Nowadays Section I mainly deals with research in the following fields: